-What gives the iPaaS an edge over an ESB solution?
+What gives the iPaaS an edge over ESB solutions?

-Both, ESB and iPaaS can play a critical roles in a company's data management and system integration activities.
-However, while the key aspect of an ESB is that it is designed for integrating legacy systems, the iPaaS is a cloud-based solution that’s also capable of integrating legacy systems with cloud apps.
+Both, iPaaS and ESB can play a critical roles in a company's data management and system integration activities.
+However, while the key aspect of an ESB platform is that it is designed for integrating legacy systems, the iPaaS is a cloud-based solution that’s also capable of integrating legacy systems with cloud apps.
 At the same time, some iPaaS solutions also provides businesses with the ability migrate their legacy systems and data to the cloud.